YourFriendSub/YAGPDB.xyz-CCs/Quiz System/README.md

 > Do not give arguments to both `{{$YesQuiz := ""}}` & `{{$NoQuiz := ""}}`.
 One must be empty, else it could produce unwanted errors.

 - [Click Here](https://github.com/YourFriendSub/YAGPDB.xyz-CCs/blob/main/Quiz%20System/Code%20Files/Component-1.yag) and copy the code.
-  - Create a New Custom command with:
+  - Create a New Custom command and paste the code:
-    - Trigger Type: `Command`
+    - Trigger Type: `Message Component`
-    - Trigger: `cticket`
+    - Trigger: `quiz_`
-  > *Don't forget to restrict this command only for your moderator role.*

 - [Click Here](https://github.com/YourFriendSub/YAGPDB.xyz-CCs/blob/main/Quiz%20System/Code%20Files/Component-2.yag) and copy the code.
-  - Create a New Custom command with and paste the code:
+  - Create a New Custom command and paste the code:
     - Trigger Type: `Message Component`
-    - Trigger: `cticket_`
+    - Trigger: `quiz_`
-  - Replace the `00000` in `{{$ModRole := 00000}}` variable with ID of your Moderator-Role
-    - Again, *Don't know how to copy Role-ID?
-You shouldn't own a server.* Just kidding, you can ask this in official support server or just google it.
-  - This is the commend, where you can customise the permission of Ticket-Owner.
-Adjust the variables as your needs.

 - [Click Here](https://github.com/YourFriendSub/YAGPDB.xyz-CCs/blob/main/Quiz%20System/Code%20Files/Modal.yag) and copy the code.
-  - Create a New Custom command with and paste the code:
+  - Create a New Custom command and paste the code:
     - Trigger Type: `Modal Submission`
-    - Trigger: `cticket_`
+    - Trigger: `quiz_`
-  - Replace the `00000` in `{{$LogsChannel := 00000}}` variable with ID of your Logs-Channel
-    - *Don't know how to copy Channel-ID?
-You shouldn't own a server.* Just kidding, you can ask this in official support server or just google it.

-- Now, use the command `-cticket setup` to send the Ticket Panel. *From where people will create tickets.*
+- Now, use the command `-quiz setup` to create a Database for this Quiz-System's "Strings" without this...
+Why the heck am i even writing this line!!!
 ---
 ### TODO
-> ● Make this folder public.
+> ● All Completed!

 ### Support
 - For any assistance regarding my code, You can contact me in my testing Discord Server [Qwerty](https://discord.com/invite/2gjARJxh9V).